-1.4 Roles and Services
+1.4 Roles, Services and Authentication

-The JCM is designed to meet all FIPS 140-2 Level 1 requirements, implementing both a Crypto Officer role and a Crypto User role.
-As allowed by FIPS 140-2, the JCM does not require user identification or authentication for these roles.
+The JCM is designed to meet all FIPS 140-2 Level 2 requirements for Roles, Services and Authentication, implementing both a Crypto Officer role and a Crypto User role.
+Role-Based Authentication is used for these roles.

-An attacker would have to make $2^{495}$ random attempts within a one-minute period to exceed a probability of 1 in 100,000.
+This authentication mechanism uses 512-bit (64 byte) PINs generated using an Approved Random Number Generator, HMAC DRBG.An attacker would have to make 2495 random attempts within a one-minute period to exceed a probability of 1 in 100,000.